-When a child learns to walk and falls down 50 times, he never thinks to himself: “maybe this isn’t for me?”
+When a child learns to walk and falls down 50 times, he never thinks “maybe this isn’t for me”.

 You’ll find out soon enough just how persistent your baby can be.
-However small he may seem, he’s a strong-willed individual who’ll leave you amazed when facing challenges in his development.
+However small he may seem, he’s a strong-willed individual who’ll leave you amazed when facing challenges during his development.
 When your little one finally comes around to taking his first steps and begin to practice walking, there’s more to it than a simple developmental milestone.

-To better understand this huge transition, we must first acknowledge that by walking your baby is giving up his “status” as a highly-skilled crawler, leaving his comfort zone and willingly choosing to be a low-skilled and uncoordinated walker.
-Being a skilled crawler, your little one can easily move through his or her environment, explore, navigate and avoid obstacles.
+To better understand this huge transition, we must first acknowledge that by walking your baby is giving up his “status” as a highly-skilled crawler, leaving his comfort zone, and willingly choosing to be a low-skilled and uncoordinated walker.
+Being a skilled crawler, your little one can easily move through his environment, explore, navigate, and avoid obstacles.
 On the other hand, being new to walking, he doesn’t have these perks.
 For him, every step is bumpy and falling is his go-to those days.
-So how come your baby persists to walk against all odds?
+So how come your baby persists walking against all odds?

-Need for speed.
+Need for speed

 Has your baby mastered head control?
-He’ll soon be ready to learn how to roll over, this is an important milestone for your baby because it marks his first big movement all by himself.
+He’ll soon be ready to learn how to roll over.
+This is an important milestone for your baby because it marks his first big movement all by himself.
 As strength in his arms, back, and neck increases, he will begin to discover new ways of moving his body.

 When should I expect my baby to start rolling over?

 According to the American Academy of Pediatrics (AAP), babies should be able to roll over in both directions by 7 months.
 But around 3-4 months your baby will develop enough upper body strength to turn from his tummy to his back.
 It may take him until he’s about 5 or 6 months to flip from back to front, because he needs stronger neck and arm muscles for that movement.